metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

 - `addresses` (Attributes List) IP addresses which offer the related ports that are marked as ready.
-These endpoints should be considered safe for load balancers and clients to utilize. (see [below for nested schema](#nestedatt--spec--endpoints--subsets--addresses))
+These endpointsshould be considered safe for load balancers and clients to utilize. (see [below for nested schema](#nestedatt--spec--endpoints--subsets--addresses))
-- `not_ready_addresses` (Attributes List) IP addresses which offer the related ports but are not currently marked as ready because they have not yet finished starting, have recently failed a readiness check, or have recently failed a liveness check. (see [below for nested schema](#nestedatt--spec--endpoints--subsets--not_ready_addresses))
+- `not_ready_addresses` (Attributes List) IP addresses which offer the related ports but are not currently marked as readybecause they have not yet finished starting, have recently failed a readiness check,or have recently failed a liveness check. (see [below for nested schema](#nestedatt--spec--endpoints--subsets--not_ready_addresses))
 - `ports` (Attributes List) Port numbers available on the related IP addresses. (see [below for nested schema](#nestedatt--spec--endpoints--subsets--ports))

 <a id="nestedatt--spec--endpoints--subsets--addresses"></a>